hxAri/Kanashi/README.md

 Incoming

 ##### Login Multiple Account
-You can be the same as Instagram in general which has more than one account, now Kanashi supports it.
+You can be the same as Instagram in general which has more than one account, now Kanashī supports it.

 ##### Login Save Info
 Save your login information in a configuration file for future use.

 ##### Logout
 Incoming

+## Security
+For security purposes I highly recommend not to delete the `.gitignore` file why?
+Because by default the configuration file and also the result of the request response will be stored in the **Root Project Directory** so if you delete the `.gitignore` file then the data stored in  configuration file will be uploaded in github Repository (If you fork this project).

+Kanashī stores the response result of every successful request with the aim that if an error occurs in the core program such as, `Follow` class, `Block`, `SignIn`, etc., then the `response.json` file can be used to find out the cause of the problem when  make a request.

 ## Examples